 - a.
-Member's loss of Medical Assistance eligibility. - c.
+Member's loss of Medical Assistance eligibility. - b.
+Placement of the Member in a nursing facility for more than 30 consecutive days. - c.
 Placement of the Member in any state facility, including a state psychiatric hospital. - d.
 Placement of the Member in a Juvenile Detention Center for more than 35 consecutive days. - e.
 Change in permanent residence of the Member which places the Member outside the BH-MCO's service area. - f.
 Change in Member's status to a recipient group which is exempt from the HC Program. - g.
-Determination by the Department that the Member is eligible for the Health Insurance Premium Payment Program (HIPP). - h.
-Member residing in PA Veterans Administrative Home for more than 30 consecutive days. - 3.
-The Primary Contractor or its BH-MCO shall not terminate any Member from the HC-BH Program. - 4.
-A Member's termination from enrollment becomes effective on a date specified by the Department.
-The Primary Contractor and its BH-MCO must have policies and procedures to comply with any Department enrollment termination and for the Member's continuity of care as described in Section II-4.
-C.
+Determination by the Department that the Member is eligible for the Health Insurance Premium Payment Program (HIPP). - viii) Member is disenrolled 30 days after enrollment in the Aging Waiver (also known as the Pennsylvania Department of Aging (PDA) Waiver). - ix) Member residing in PA Veterans Administrative Home for more than 30 consecutive days. - 3) The Primary Contractor or its BH-MCO shall not terminate any Member from the HC-BH Program.

+4) A Member's termination from enrollment becomes effective on a date specified by the Department.
+The Primary Contractor and its BH-MCO must have policies and procedures to comply with any Department enrollment termination and for the Member's continuity of care as described in Section II-4.C.